clj-commons/humanize/README.md

 ### datetime

-Given a datetime or date, return a human-friendly representation of the amount of time elapsed.
+Given a datetime or date, return a human-friendly representation of the amount of time elapsed, relative to the current time.

 ```clojure
 user> (clojure.contrib.humanize/datetime (plus (now) (seconds -30)))